ganrad/ose-fis-auto-dealer/README.md

    $ oc get pods
    $ oc log pod -f <pod name>
    ```
-   Substitute the name of the Pod in the command above.
+   Substitute the name of your Pod in the command above.
 13. Create and save a few XML data files into the corresponding source directory (exported directory) on the NFS server.
 Sample XML data files are provided in the *data* directory.
 The XML data files should be immediately read by the microservice and you should be able to view corresponding messages in the command window.
 See below.

    ```